Edreva/TeapotViewer/Model_Viewer_Application/README.md

+# Model Viewer Application
-This is where the code for the model loading program will be located
+This directory contains the code to create the application GUI